When Does the Inequality Sign Flip? A full breakdown

 Why the Flip Occurs: A Deeper Look

 Imagine two numbers, a and b, such that a > b.
 This means a lies to the right of b on the number line.
-If we multiply both by a positive number, say c, then ca and cb will still maintain their relative positions; ca will be to the right of cb.
+Practically speaking, if we multiply both by a positive number, say c, then ca and cb will still maintain their relative positions; ca will be to the right of cb.
 But if we multiply by a negative number, -c, then -ca will be to the left of -cb, reversing their order.
 This necessitates the flipping of the inequality sign to maintain the accurate representation of the relationship.

 Common Mistakes to Avoid